 - Self-Employed Worker Program – practicing a profession/trade

-Selection criteria under the Self-Employed Persons Program
+Selection criteria under the Canada Self-Employed Persons Program

 A self-employed person is a foreign national with appropriate experience in a field of endeavor and with the intention of being self-employed once settled in Canada.
 Applicants should be able to make a meaningful contribution to Canada’s economy.

-Citizenship and Immigration Canada assesses applicants according to criteria that includes: previous experience in a chosen field, established educational accreditation, age and potential to physically adaptation, language skills (in English or French), medical examinations/security checks and financials wherewithal once landed.
+Citizenship and Immigration Canada assesses applicants according to criteria that include: previous experience in a chosen field, established educational accreditation, age and potential to physically adaptation, language skills (in English or French), medical examinations/security checks and financials wherewithal once landed.

-Specific Occupations for self-employed immigrant applicants
+Specific Occupations for Canada self-employed persons program applicants

-Beyond specific admissibility requirements, Citizenship and Immigration Canada has categorized occupations that would qualify for application under the Self-Employed Persons Program which include:
+Beyond specific admissibility requirements, Citizenship and Immigration Canada has categorized occupations that would qualify for application under the Canada Self-Employed Persons Program which include:

 librarians, curators, archivists, technical supports, writers, translators, journalists, authors, editors, choreographers, producers, directors, associated musical conductors, score arrangers, composers musicians, singers, dancers, actors, comedians painters, visual artists, sculptors, and craftspeople, photographers and film and video camera operators, technical personnel for museums and/or art galleries, graphic designers, illustrators, interior designers, support occupations in broadcasting/motion pictures, athletes, sports officials, coaches, referees and instructors.